-Dr Rama Mani is a transformative leader, peacebuilder, poet and performance artist whose life, work and art are devoted to human and global transformation.
-She received the Excellence in Leadership Award of the Global Thinkers Forum in December 2018, and the Peter Becker Peace Prize in 2013 in Germany.
+Dr. Rama Mani is a transformative leader, peacebuilder, poet and performance artist whose life, work and art are devoted to human and global transformation.
+She received the Visionary Leadership Lifetime Achievement Award from the VIsioneers International Network in Canada in 2020, the Excellence in Leadership Award of the Global Thinkers Forum in the UK in December 2018, and the Peter Becker Peace Prize in 2013 in Germany.

 She is the Convenor of the Enacting Global Transformation Collaborative Initiative at the University of Oxford’s Centre for International Studies, which seeks to redefine paradigms of power, and shape creative and humane responses to current global crises.

 Both initiatives are grounded in the Theatre of Transformation artform and methodology, developed by Rama, based on her 30 years of expertise in peacebuilding, leadership and governance, with inputs from diverse scholars and decision makers.
-All Rama’s programmes create circles of solidarity between diverse people and cultures, raise funds for her peace missions, and support the Academy’s grassroots partners in crisis countries.
+Rama offers enthralling tailor-made transformative performances on all continents which ignite diverse audiences to become active co-creators of our shared future.
+She teaches transformative leadership based on this methodology to global decision makers, including to the UN Senior Leaders Programme of the UN System Staff College, and the Geneva Centre for Security Policy’s courses for senior diplomats and policy makers.
+Rama is regularly invited by the United Nations and by international organisations world-wide to offer Theatre of Transformation performances, leadership seminars and keynotes at global summits and conferences.
+All Rama’s performances and seminars create circles of solidarity between people and cultures, raise funds for peace missions, and support grassroots partners in crisis.

 Rama is a Councilor of the World Future Council which protects the rights of future generations and awards the Future Policy Awards.
 She was a Jury member of the ‘Alternative Nobel Prize’ or Right Livelihood Award.